gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_STS_DURATION`<br/>
 **Requires an argument**: `--terragrunt-sts-duration 3600`

-Uses the specified duration as the session duration of the STS credentials assumed for the role defined in `--terragrunt-iam-role`
+Uses the specified duration as the session duration (in seconds) for the STS session which assumes the role defined in `--terragrunt-iam-role`.

 ### terragrunt-exclude-dir